printer130/notes/src/content/network/wireshark.md

 #DS Parameter set: Current Channel: 6
 ```

-Which security mechanism is configured for SSID 'LazyArtists'?
+Which security mechanism is configured for SSID **LazyArtists**?
 Your options are:
 OPEN, WPA-PSK, WPA2-PSK.

 ```bash